xmos/lib_sw_pll/doc/rst/sw_pll.rst

 .. note::
     Jitter is measured using a frequency mask of 100 Hz to 40 kHz as specified by AES-12id-2006.

+A fixed (non phase-locked) PLL setup API is also available which assumes a 24 MHz XTAL frequency and provides output frequencies of 11.2896 MHz, 12.288 MHz, 22.5792 MHz, 24.576 MHz, 45.1584 MHz or 49.152 MHz.
+Output jitter for fixed clocks using a 100 Hz to 40 kHz mask is typically less than 8 ps.
+See the `Common API`_ section.

 LUT based DCO
 -------------